 * Gap of Silence

 To make better connections with people (and learn much more) when you're talking with them, be sure to allow a small gap of silence between what they say ... and your response.
 This will give them an opportunity to share more and help them know you're really listening.
-(Remember: a breath is not always taken at the end of a sentence or thought.)
+(Remember: a breath doesn't always indicate the end of a sentence or thought.)

-If you want someone who's coachable, make sure at some point to ask them if they feel they're coachable ... point blank.
+If you want someone who's coachable, make sure at some point you ask them if they feel they're coachable ... point blank.